Afternoon Delight: Cover versions

 Concurrent with the Starland Vocal Band version, country singer Johnny Carver's cover entered the Top 10 on Billboard Hot Country Singles.

-In the 2004 film Anchorman: The Legend of Ron Burgundy, the song is sung by the news crew in choir and referenced multiple times and came with a music video in the bonus disc.
+In the 2004 film Anchorman: The Legend of Ron Burgundy, the song is sung a capella by the news crew in choir and referenced multiple times and came with a music video in the bonus disc, with lead vocals by star Will Ferrell.
 It was also performed in the musical television series Glee.

 "Afternoon Delight" has been featured in episodes of numerous TV shows, including The Simpsons, Ugly Betty and NewsRadio.
 The song is featured in the Arrested Development episode "Afternoon Delight", where it is sung as Karaoke by Michael Bluth and his niece Maeby, before stopping upon realizing what the song is actually about.
 The characters Lindsay and George Michael later perform the song, before having a similar realization.

 "Afternoon Delight" also plays a role in the movie Good Will Hunting, where it is sung by Matt Damon's character Will Hunting while in a therapist's office -- originally as a lark, but the song plays a more significant role later in the film.